newroco/deckimportfromtrello/README.md

 * Votes
 * Background
 * Cards of archived stacks
-* Checklists - not yet
-* Due-date - not yet
 * Link/Reference to the original trello card (as comment) - not yet
-* Attachments - not yet
+* Attachments - not supported.
+In the past the Trello JSON export had for attachments a public URL, now in order to download the attachment Trello requires authentication